This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How much sunlight does a pond need?

-According to the garden pond and wildlife pond building experts, it’s not a good idea to build a large pond in a shady area.
-This is because aquatic plants that live in large sprawling ponds need a minimum of 6-hours of direct sunlight per day to thrive.
+According to the garden pond and wildlife pond building experts, building a large pond in a shady area is not a good idea.
+This is because aquatic plants living in large sprawling ponds need at least 6 hours of direct sunlight per day to thrive.

 Building a large pond in a shaded area will eventually inhibit the growth of these sun-seeking aquatic plants and other animals living in the pond.
 Garden pond builders who don’t want to grow aquatic plants (or those with limited space to build their wildlife ponds) may benefit from building smaller ponds in the shade.